4 Steps to Prepare for a Wildfire—Before It Starts

 • To find out what alerts are available in your area, search online with your town, city, or county name and the word "alerts."

-The Mutual of Enumclaw Wildfire Program is a service provided to member's with Homeowners (HO-3 and HO-5) or Farm Property coverage.
+The Mutual of Enumclaw Wildfire Program is a service provided to members with Homeowners (HO-3 and HO-5) or Farm Property coverage.

 We do not consider wildfire risk mitigation actions for our eligibility or rating plan.
 Mutual of Enumclaw uses a third-party vendor to assess wildfire risk and members can impact their score by clearing vegetation in the area surrounding the property.
 This can be done directly by the policyholder on their property and at the community level, such as through NFPA’s Firewise Community program.